AI4MedCode/wikimed-de/README.md

 [WikiMed-DE: Constructing a Silver-Standard Dataset for German Biomedical Entity Linking using Wikipedia and Wikidata](https://openreview.net/forum?id=5dQ7YDSYya).
 2023.
 Yi Wang, Corina Dima, Steffen Staab.
 Wikidata workshop @ ISWC 2023.

 WikiMed-DE is a silver standard German biomedical entity linking dataset.
-It was created automatically by connecting the links in German Wikipedia articles to Wikidata.
+It was created automatically by connecting the links in German Wikipedia articles to Wikidata and through Wikidata to the Unified Medical Language System (UMLS), the Medical Subject Headings (MeSH) and the Disease Ontology (DO).

-Every sample in WikiMed-DE contains a unique Wikipedia page id and the corresponding url, title and text as well as structured information mapped from Wikidata, namely the QID, the UMLS CUI, the UMLS TUI, and the UMLS semantic type, the MeSH ID and the DOID.
+Every sample in WikiMed-DE is associated to its unique Wikipedia page ID and the corresponding url, title and text as well as structured information mapped from Wikidata, namely the QID, the UMLS CUI, the UMLS TUI, the UMLS semantic type, the MeSH ID and the DOID.

 In WikiMed-DE, we extract every hyperlinked text span in Wikipedia articles as a mention.
 Each mention in WikiMed-DE features its surface form, its title, the start and end indices and the structured information mapped from Wikidata.
 More details can be found in the paper linked above.

 WikiMed-DE is provided in a JSON format, one document per line.
 Here is a sample annotated article: